czhang271828/try-gap-in-jupyter/README.md

 **Step 2** Fill in the followings in binder:

-- GitHub repository name or URL: https://github.com/czhang271828/try-gap-in-jupyter
+- GitHub repository name or URL: `https://github.com/czhang271828/try-gap-in-jupyter`
-- Git ref (branch, tag, or commit): main
+- Git ref (branch, tag, or commit): `main`
-- File to open (in JupyterLab): test_file.ipynb
+- File to open (in JupyterLab): (Keep it empty)

 Then click the "Launch" button.